jorge-eche/jorge-eche/README.md

 ### Hi there, my name is Jorge 👋👨‍💻
 - 🌱 I’m currently learning anything on React web development, the sky is the limit!
 - 👯 I’m looking to collaborate with fellow developers
-- 🔭 I’m currently working on diverse React projects that let me develop my knowledge even further!
+- 🔭 I’m currently working on a diverse range of React projects that let me develop my knowledge even further!

 **Find me around the web 🌏:**
 <ul>